 What are the business tax rates in Mississippi?

-Mississippi actually has pretty manageable tax rates that max out at 5%: pass-through entities will pay a flat rate of 5%, and the scale for the corporate income tax maxes out at 5%.
+Mississippi actually has pretty manageable tax rates that max out at 5%: pass-through entities will pay a graduated rate of 0-5%, and the scale for the corporate income tax maxes out at 5%.
 Of course, C corporations will still be taxed at the federal rate of 21% (and so will your LLC, if you choose to be taxed as a C corp), while LLC profits are still subject to federal personal income tax brackets.

 How long does it take to form an LLC or corporation in Mississippi?